Showing posts with label okv. Show all posts

 Since I chose to put my password in a wallet, I now need to create that wallet.
 Using the instructions in the document (linked to at the beginning of this blog), I execute the command from the directory I installed into (/home/oracle/okv/rest)

-Step #7 Create the run-me.sh script
+Step #7 Create and execute the run-me.sh script

 The last step is to create the script that will be executed on the host to create the provision script.
 In my script, I took the default and did some checking.
 This script will